Snow White (franchise): Snow White and the Seven Dwarfs (Atari)

 The first attempt at a Snow White and the Seven Dwarfs video game was for the Atari 2600 as part of their line of children's games.
 It was never officially released, although an unfinished prototype was released as a reproduction cartridge for collectors at the 2002 Classic Gaming Expo, complete with cover art based on Atari's Disney video games of the era.

 Walt Disney's Snow White and the Seven Dwarfs

 Snow White and the Seven Dwarfs was released for the Game Boy Color system in 2001.

 Kingdom Hearts series

 Snow White also makes an appearance in the PlayStation 2 game Kingdom Hearts as one of the seven fabled Princesses of Heart.
-A world based on the movie, Dwarf Woodlands, appears in Kingdom Hearts: Birth by Sleep for the PlayStation Portable.
+A world based on the movie, Dwarf Woodlands, appears in Kingdom Hearts: Birth by Sleep for the PlayStation Portable, and in Kingdom Hearts χ for mobile devices, both games incorporating the Seven Dwarfs, the Queen, the Magic Mirror (also serving as a boss enemy in Birth by Sleep), and the Prince.

 Snow White: Queen's Return

 Snow White: Queen's Return (also known as Seven Dwarfs: The Queen's Return) is a 2013 free-to-play mobile game.
 A non-canonical continuation of the film, the Queen has survived the fall at the climax of the film and then reverted to her youthful form to cast a curse on Snow White, the dwarfs and their entire forest.
 The game was discontinued a year after its release.